Sheepolution/how-to-love/book/chapter3.md

 ___

 ## Usage
 Often you want to execute certain code in multiple locations.
 Instead of copying that code each time you want to use it, we can simply add a function call.
 And if we want to change the behaviour of this function, we only need to change it in one location, which is the function itself.
-This way we avoid repeating code, which is sometimes you should always try to do.
+This way we avoid repeating code.
+[Don't repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), it's one of the most important programming principles.

 ___